 Finding the Right Keywords

 For the sake of argument, let’s say you’re focusing on a “health food” aspect for the business.
-Click on the Tools function from the top nav bar and click, “Keyword Planner.”
+Click on Tools from the top nav bar and click, “Keyword Planner.”

-Put the phrase “health food” into Keyword Planner and click “Get Ideas.”
+Put the phrase “health food” into Keyword Planner and click “Get Started.”
 We will also change the product category to “Nutrition & Dieting,” which is the area we would want to focus on.

 This list of phrases demonstrates how visitors are engaging content in Google.